 If it’s a concrete surface, for example, ensure that you have properly cleaned all the dust or dirt and washed the surface.

-Use a brush and/or power washer for cleaning if its required.
+Use a brush and/or power washer for cleaning if required.

 Step 2.
 Protection

-After you have cleaned the surface, wear all your protective gears including gloves, and safety glasses to ensure the formulation does not get into contact with your skin and eyes.
+So, after cleaning the surface, wear all your protective gear, including gloves and safety glasses, to ensure the formulation does not get into contact with your skin and eyes.

-Also, if you are working in a confined space ensure there is proper ventilation to avoid the hazards of harmful fumes.
+Also, if you are working in a confined space, ensure proper ventilation to avoid the hazards of harmful fumes.

 Step 3.
 Test

-Before you use the product on the intended surface (wood, brick, stone, etc), its recommended to perform a test on the small area to access the suitability and performance of the product.
+Before you use the product on the intended surface (wood, brick, stone, etc.), it’s recommended to perform a test on the small area to assess the suitability and performance of the product.

-Pour out the thick formulation into a metal or a glass container and while following the instructions provided by the manufacturer on the package, apply a coat on small area.
+Pour out the thick formulation into a metal or a glass container, and while following the instructions provided by the manufacturer on the package, apply a coat on a small area.

-During your complete project, you will need to work out of direct sunlight.
+You will need to work out of direct sunlight during your project.